FilipLorin/DnD5eVault/Rules/Modules/Class Features/Pact Magic.md

 For example, when you are 5th level, you have two 3rd-level spell slots.
 To cast the 1st-level spell [[Witch bolt]], you must spend one of those slots, and you cast it as a 3rd-level spell.

 ##### Spells Known of 1st Level and Higher
-At 1st level, you know two 1st-level spells of your choice from the [[warlock spell list]].
+At 1st level, you know two 1st-level spells of your choice from the [[Warlock Spell List]].

 The Spells Known column of the Warlock table shows when you learn more warlock spells of your choice of 1st level or higher.
 A spell you choose must be of a level no higher than what's shown in the table's Slot Level column for your level.
 When you reach 6th level, for example, you learn a new warlock spell, which can be 1st, 2nd, or 3rd level.